Theories of Knowledge

 Source: Bertrand Russell – On Truth and Falsehood

 But what is a fact?
 It is just a true belief.
+Russell assumes that something exists in reality (“a complex unity”) which has the same structure as a belief.
+That is what he calls “the fact corresponding to the belief”.
 Nothing is gained by this silly definition.
 It is circular.
 It ignores the question of how an idea in the mind relates to reality.

-Objectivism ignores the difference in kind between ideas in the mind/brain and what they represent.
-Objective facts would (presumably) have the same form as ideas, and so they could be compared to them.
+Naive realism ignores the difference in kind between ideas in the mind/brain and what they represent.
+Objective facts would (presumably) have the same form as ideas, and thus ideas could correspond to facts.
 But why would there exist something outside a brain that has the same form as an idea?
-And even if such facts existed, how would ideas in the mind correspond to them?
+And even if such facts exist, how would ideas in the mind correspond to them?
 What is the mechanism of correspondence?

-Subjectivism rejects the notion of objective reality.
-It claims that we should not posit objective reality, since we have no access to it.
-Whereas objectivism denies or ignores the difference in kind between ideas and reality, subjectivism rejects reality altogether.
+As I define it, subjective idealism is the belief that objective reality either does not exist or is unknowable.
+Subjective idealism claims that we should not posit objective reality, since we have no access to it.
+We only have access to the content of our minds.
+Whereas naive realism denies or ignores the difference in kind between ideas and reality, subjective idealism rejects reality altogether.

-Subjectivism does not answer the question of how ideas relate to reality.
-Instead, it rejects a presupposition of the question: the notion of objective reality.
+Subjective idealism does not answer the question of how ideas relate to reality.
+Instead, it rejects a presupposition of the question: the existence of objective reality.

 Positing objective reality helps to explain the following: